-The Associate in Arts in Accounting program prepares an accounting student for entry-level positions in business.
+The Associate in Arts in Accounting program prepares students for entry-level positions in business.

 The graduate of the Associate in Arts program may apply all the credits earned toward a Bachelor of Science in Accounting.

 Courses earned from Strayer University do not automatically qualify the holder to participate in professional licensing examinations to practice certain professions in any state.
-All students interested in practicing a regulated accounting profession requiring licensure from a state regulatory agency, and especially those students in Florida, should contact the appropriate state regulatory agency in the field of their interest.
+All students interested in practicing a regulated accounting profession requiring licensure from a state regulatory agency should contact the appropriate state regulatory agency in the field of their interest.
 A listing of contact information for the most common accounting-related licensing boards is available on the Strayer University website at: http://www.strayer.edu/quick-links-and-contacts/student-consumer-information/information-licensed-careers

 Area I-Core Component

 Area II-Major Component